nyavorak/zmodule/README.md

 # zmodule
-Photometric redshift estimation with COLIBRI filter bands (but work for many others)<br />
+Photometric redshift estimation with COLIBRI filter bands (but work for many others, just update the transmissions)<br />
 - Use of pyGRBz (https://pygrbz.readthedocs.io/en/latest/) and pyGRBaglow (https://pygrbaglow.readthedocs.io/en/latest/)
 - Tested and works on Linux, bugs on Mac M2
 # Installation